cockroachlabs/cockroachdb-runbook-template/routine-maintenance/node-shutdown.md

 - Close the the current connection.
 - Open a new connection.
 - Reissue the transaction on a new connection.
 If the transaction included a database write, the retry logic can't assume whether or not the previous transaction execution resulted in a committed change.
-E.g. rely on a primary key uniqueness constraint and re-issue an insert transaction, treating a duplicate primary key error as a success.
+For example, an application may rely on a primary key uniqueness constraint - re-issue an insert transaction and treat a duplicate primary key error as a success.
 - If a shutdown related error persists, and the number of retires did not exceed some configured maximum - repeat.